baby looking at book

 Do some special school time.

-My two and a half year old really wants to be in on the school thing too.
-When we do school time I always try to sit down and do a bit of “school” with her first.
-We work on some flashcards and a coloring page, and maybe some hands on activity.
-After some school time with mommy, she is usually ready to play happier by herself.
+My toddlers/preschoolers really want to be in on the school thing.
+When we do school time I always try to sit down and do a little bit of “school” with them too.

 Save special toys and activities for during school time.